 In the Collect and Create Indexes table, orange-highlighted entries indicate missing indexes that DB Optimizer recommends be created to improve performance.
-Clicking on that index, as shown in the illustration that follows, displays text to the right outlining the rational behind this recommendation.
+Clicking on that index, displays text to the right outlining the rationale behind this recommendation.

-For more information on using the Analysis tab, see "Using the Analysis Tab" on page 149.
+For more information on using the Analysis tab, see Using the Analysis Tab.